calKU0/AutoPhotoEditor/README.md

 ## License

-This project is licensed under the MIT License.
+This project is proprietary and confidential.
+See the [LICENSE](LICENSE) file for more information.

 ---